pduranti/mercadolibre.github.com/_posts/guide/search/2012-08-02-search-paging.markdown

 ## Limit {#paging-limit}

-To decrease paging size users can move upper limit in the block of results.
+To reduce the page size you can change the limit parameter.
 For example if you are insterested in retrieve just the first 3 items:

 <pre class="terminal">
 curl https://api.mercadolibre.com/sites/MLA/search?q=ipod nano&amp;limit=3